 Oh goodie!
-Garden catalogues are here to tease our fancy and tickle our toes.
+Garden catalogs are here to tease our fancy and tickle our toes.
 Not sure what toes have to do with it, but it sounds exciting.
 And it is!

 There are stackable pots, hanging planters or baskets, and wall bags.
-Even self-watering containers such as Earth Box kits; each with an overflow hole, an aeration screen, a water fill tube, two reversible mulch covers, plus instruction sheet.
+Even self-watering containers such as Earth Box kits — each with an overflow hole, an aeration screen, a water fill tube, two reversible mulch covers, plus instruction sheet.
 Phew.
-You may rather keep it simple and use an existing fence as a vertical structure.
+You may prefer to keep it simple and use an existing fence as a vertical structure.
 Even chain link looks appealing with veggies climbing aboard; A bit tough to remove previous year’s vines to prevent disease, but doable.

-There’s always easy-to-make tripod trellises made of bamboo that veggies can climb if added to pots or your traditional garden.
-Nothing like sticking your toes into good old fashioned dirt.
+There’s always easy-to-make tripod trellises made of bamboo that veggies can climb.
+Add them to pots or in your traditional garden — nothing like sticking your toes into good old fashioned dirt.
 Maybe just a gardener’s thing?
 Tickle tickle.